hphelion/documentation/migration-overview.md

 2. Create an ephemeral instance and attach it to an ephemeral instance in your version 13.5 environment; see see the [knowledge base article](TBD) for more details
 3. Copy the data from your version 12.12 instance attached volume to your new version 13.5 instance, using the tool transfer program of your choice (for example, SCP or FTP)

-For information on persistent instances, snapshots, and moving block volumes, please see the appropriate section of the [transition details](/migration-details/) page.
+For information on persistent instances, snapshots, and moving block volumes, please see the appropriate section of the [assisted transition](/migration-details/) page.

 ##Key pairs## {#KeyPairs}